AI Chip Export Controls

 Controls also create substitution pressure.
 Firms may design downgraded chips that fit below thresholds, buyers may rent remote compute, domestic alternatives may receive more investment, and adversaries may stockpile before rules take effect.
 Each revision can close one path while encouraging the next workaround.

 This is why AI chip controls are not a one-time policy.
-They are an ongoing contest between technical thresholds, market adaptation, diplomatic coordination, and enforcement capacity.
+They are an ongoing contest between technical thresholds, market adaptation, diplomatic coordination, legal process, and enforcement capacity.

 Tradeoffs